CollectionBuilder/cb-docs/docs/software/git.md

 [Git]({{ '/docs/glossary/#git' | relative_url }}) version control system is a piece of software you install on your computer.
 This is necessary to sync with your GitHub project.

-Installing it is pretty straightforward:
+Installing this free and open source software is pretty straightforward:

 **Windows:**